Today is our last day and night staying in Pefkos before heading back to Rhodes town in the morning.

 Unfortunately this city was struck by devastating earthquakes in 226BC and 142BC giving it the name of the Pompeii of Rhodes.

 As we are in the area we decide to drive to Kamiros Skala, a small port on the West coast of Rhodes.
 I will be travelling to Halki the following day and wanted to check out the timetables for the boats.
-I was in a bit of a dilemma as my compadres fly home the following day and will be heading back to Rhodes town in the morning.
-I have a choice of getting my compadres to drive me back over to Kamiros in the morning or to head back to Rhodes with the gang.
+I was in a bit of a dilemma as my family fly home the following day and will be heading back to Rhodes town in the morning.
+I have a choice of travelling back to Kamiros Skala in the morning or to head back to Rhodes with the gang.
 I know that a ferry leaves from Rhodes town at 3.00am in the morning and I really didn’t fancy the idea of this.
 However, Kamiros is a small port and I conclude that this is not the option for me.
 Little did I know at this time that I would be seeing (and travelling on) the Nikos Express another time during my stay on Halki!

 Our final visit of the day is the Valley of the Butterflies which is inland and North.
 We are definitely making the most of the hire car!